richardvenneman/appsignal-docs/source/ruby/configuration/options.html.md

 - Available since gem version `0.11.8` for Rails.
 - Available since gem version `1.3.0` for Padrino.
 - Available since gem version `1.3.6` for Sinatra.
-- Available since gem version `2.1.0` standardizes the behavior for all config.
+- Available since gem version `2.0.4` standardizes the behavior for all configuration.
 - Value: String

 This overrides the app's environment.
 Mostly used on Heroku where all apps run